Macrobrachium rosenbergii: Morphotypes

-Lifecycle
+Life cycle

 In mating, the male deposits spermatophores on the underside of the female's thorax, between the walking legs.
 The female then extrudes eggs, which pass through the spermatophores.
 The female carries the fertilised eggs with her until they hatch; the time may vary, but is generally less than 3 weeks.
 Females lay 10,000–50,000 eggs up to five times per year.

 From these eggs hatch zoeae, the first larval stage of crustaceans.
 They go through several larval stages in brackish water before metamorphosing into postlarvae, at which stage they are 0.28–0.39 in long and resemble adults.
 This metamorphosis usually takes place about 32 to 35 days after hatching.
 These postlarvae then migrate back into fresh water.

+Uses

+M. rosenbergii is widely eaten in Thailand and other Southeast Asian countries.
+They are also commonly used in indoor shrimping venues.